 - Students will receive detailed instructions on how to connect with their alumni mentor at the Mentorship Program Student Orientation. - The online community will facilitate your mentorship match.
 Access to the community will be granted after the orientation. - Sign-in to the Schulich Alumni Community (www.schulichalumniconnect.com) and browse the alumni directory.
-Using the Refine your search box, check "Mentor a Student (Alumni2Student)" and view profiles of alumni.
-You can further isolate your search by industry, organization and/or location.
+Using the "Filter People By" section, expand the "Mentoring" tab, check "Mentor a Student (Alumni2Student)" and view profiles of alumni.
+You can further isolate your search by industry, organization, and/or location.
 Select one alumna/alumnus who you would like to be your mentor.
-Send a request by clicking "Request mentorship".
-Write a message introducing yourself and why you are requesting mentorship.
+Send a request by clicking "Request mentoring".
+Write a message introducing yourself and explain why you are requesting mentorship.
 The alumna/alumnus will receive your message and respond. - If the alumna/alumnus accepts your request, begin corresponding with her/him to schedule your first meeting. - If the alumna/alumnus declines your request, contact mentorship@schulich.yorku.ca for further assistance.